xiaojie-zhou/CS239-Visual-Accessibility/User Research/User_Research.md

 ## How much time did you spend on this assignment as a group?
 Individually?
 - Group: Group meetings 2hrs
-- Indivisually: interview & result analysis 1hr, doc writeup 2hrs
+- Indivisually: interview & result analysis 2 hr, looking for expert's office and got lost on campus: 0.5 hr, doc writeup 2hrs

 [Other Files](https://drive.google.com/drive/folders/16T6kz0tmCIGhe_noRPTMJFFugdTrpqql?usp=sharing)